Data protection information for applicants

 • Affiliated companies within the meaning of Section 15 of the German Stock Corporation Act (AktG)

-In some cases, we use carefully selected external service providers to process your data, as well as internal service providers of the PHOENIX group, who, for example, operate the maintenance and administration of our IT systems.
+In some cases, we use carefully selected external service providers to process your data, as well as internal service providers of the PHOENIX group, who, for example, operate the maintenance and administration of our IT systems or support the application process.
 Should data be passed on to service providers within the framework of so-called data processing, this is done based on Art.
 28 GDPR.
 Our processors are carefully selected, are bound by our instructions and are regularly monitored by us.

 Information is only passed on to state institutions and authorities entitled to receive such information within the framework of mandatory legal provisions or if we are obliged to do so by a court order.